ScriptX.Services for Cloud

 With an on-premise server, any printer available to the server can be used.
 We gain the advantage of being abe to print from any device with any browser; PC, laptop, tablet even phone but this is a significant difference from the Internet Explorer add-on.

-We are working towards being able to offer a workstation configuration of the system.
+We also offer a for Windows PC configuration of the system.

 At this time we are using the Internet Explorer 11 Trident Rendering engine in 'edge' mode.
 This is a highly capabable mode with a high degree of compatibility with modern standards HTML as might be required to be printed but clearly there will be some content that cannot be printed or will appear incorrect if it is not supported by Internet Explorer 11 in standards mode.